-Though born in Mississippi, USA, his parents' careers — Air Force Colonel and travel industry professional — relocated Jason to various cities and countries throughout his childhood.
+Born in Mississippi, USA, to an Air Force Colonel and travel industry professional, Jason has lived in and explored various cities around the globe throughout his life.

-Along this path, Jason studied the works of filmmakers like Charlie Kaufman, Terrence Malick, Andrei Tarkovsky and Krzysztof Kieslowski, as well as novelists like William Faulkner, who used their craft to explore questions and subjects of great importance — such as psychology, culture, politics and spirituality.
+Along this path, Jason obsessed over the works of Charlie Kaufman, Terrence Malick, Andrei Tarkovsky and Krzysztof Kieslowski, as well as novelists like William Faulkner.
+He appreciated their use of the craft to explore lofty questions and controversial subjects in psychology, culture, politics and spirituality.

 This career choice has led Jason to many great opportunities as a director, cameraman and editor.
-His work taken him to Cannes and Toronto Film Festivals to interview prominent filmmakers and actors for BBC World to documenting the 2014 Ukrainian Revolution to traveling the U.S. to capture Marcel Duchamp's remaining artworks.
+His work has taken him to Cannes and Toronto Film Festivals to interview prominent filmmakers and actors for BBC World; documenting the 2014 Ukrainian Revolution; and traveling the U.S. to capture Marcel Duchamp's remaining artworks.
 He has shot and edited interviews with numerous U.S. Senators, U.S. presidential candidates, and even some rather notorious historical figures.

-Jason is currently based out of Washington, D.C., and Kyiv, Ukraine.
+Jason is currently based out of Washington, D.C., New York, N.Y., and Kyiv, Ukraine.